opentok/opentok-ios-sdk-samples-swift/Basic-Video-Renderer/README.md

     method calls `OTSubscriber(stream:,delegate:)`,
     passing in the OTStream object.
 This causes the app to subscribe to the stream.

+*   Setup your video renderer in the `doPublish()` method, assign the `publisher.videoRender` property, add proper subViews

  To add a second publisher (which will display as a subscriber in your emulator), either run the app a second time in an iOS device or use the OpenTok Playground to connect to the session in a supported web browser (Chrome, Firefox, or Internet Explorer 10-11) by following the steps below: